 Demonstration Aligns with International Save the Vaquita Day

-Washington, DC—Conservationists rallied outside the Mexican Embassy today to highlight the plight of the vaquita marina, the world’s smallest and most endangered porpoise, found only in Mexico’s Gulf of California.
-The species population has declined more than 90 percent since 1997 with only about 60 individuals left.
-To save the remaining individuals and the species at large, rally participants are calling on the Mexican government to make a 2015 ban on gillnets in the Gulf permanent and aggressively halt all illegal gillnet fishing, as enforcement has been lacking.
-The rally aligned closely with International Save the Vaquita Day 2016, to be observed on Saturday, July 9.
+Washington, DC—Local conservationists rallied outside the Mexican Embassy today in support of the vaquita marina, the world’s smallest and most endangered porpoise, found only in Mexico’s Gulf of California.
+Participating organizations and individuals urged the Mexican government to enforce a permanent ban on gillnets in the Gulf to save the species, which number less than 100.
+The rally was held in recognition of International Save the Vaquita Day 2015, to be observed on Saturday, July 11.

 About the Animal Welfare Institute